About the Energy Council of Canada

 - The Energy Council ensures that Canada’s interests are represented in the activities of the World Energy Council.
 It coordinates participation in World Energy Council activities by Canadian leaders and experts.
-It contributes Canadian content and insights to WEC research and development of policy perspectives, and provides a link to the WEC’s global expert knowledge, events, energy information, and global policy perspectives.
+It contributes Canadian content and insights to World Energy Council research and development of policy perspectives, and provides a link to the World Energy Council’s global expert knowledge, events, energy information, and global policy perspectives.

 - As a consequence of its comprehensive coverage of energy forms, its multi-sector membership, and its inclusive combination of membership from the private and public sectors, the Energy Council is uniquely positioned as the lead organization for informed policy dialogue on broad energy issues.

-Mission: The Energy Council of Canada acts to bring its Members and energy stakeholders together to forge a better understanding of Canada’s energy opportunities and issues with the aim to optimally shape an affordable, stable and environmentally-sound energy sector for the benefit of all Canadians.
+The Energy Council of Canada acts to bring its Members and energy stakeholders together to forge a better understanding of Canada’s energy opportunities and issues with the aim to optimally shape an affordable, stable and environmentally-sound energy system for the benefit of all Canadians.

 - Energy security: management of energy supply, reliability of energy infrastructure, and meeting current and future demand.

 - Energy equity: accessibility and affordability of energy supply.

 - Environmental sustainability: supply and demand-side energy efficiencies, development of energy supply from renewable and low-carbon sources.